thomas-young-2013/mindware/README.md

 Volcano-ML requires SWIG (>= 3.0, <4.0) as a build dependency, and we suggest you to download & install [swig=3.0.12](https://sourceforge.net/projects/swig/files/swig/swig-3.0.12/).

 Then, you can install Volcano-ML itself.
-There are two ways to install Volcano-ML:
+Volcano-ML supports and is tested on Ubuntu >= 16.04, macOS >= 10.14.1, and Windows 10 >= 1809.
+The installation requires a python environment that has `python 64-bit >= 3.6`.There are two ways to install Volcano-ML:

 #### Installation via pip
 Volcano-ML is available on PyPI.
 You can install it by tying: